-Welcome to Rushall and your church which is here for you whenever you want us both physically and online.
+Welcome to Rushall church, here for you whenever you want us both physically and online.

 The Parish Church of St. Michael the Archangel has served our community for nearly 800 years and our mission church of Christ the King for 130 years; our churches remain here to welcome, comfort, support and encourage any who come, whatever their reason; the church is here for you today and if you can't physically come to us, we can come to you in a variety of ways:

-As well as public worship in our church buildings we have daily services on zoom, our main Sunday service is streamed live on Facebook and a weekly sermon is available on YouTube.
+As well as public worship in our church buildings we have daily services on zoom and our main Sunday service is streamed live on Facebook.

 The Churches of St. Michael the Archangel and of Christ the King of the Parish of Rushall are committed to Safeguarding and have adopted the National and Diocesan Safeguarding Policies.
 Our Safeguarding Coordinator is Mrs Gill Clark and can be contacted on 01922 624583Learn More